 Lee Picture Palace was a short-lived cinema on the corner of Bankwell and Lee High Roads.
 It only showed films for seven years, but the building lived on for nearly 90 years in various guises.
 This post tells the story of the cinema, its builder and what happened after the safety curtain came down for the last time.

-The Lee Picture Palace opened on 26th April 1910 on the corner of Lee High Road and Bankwell Road, which had been built a few years earlier.
-Its owner and operator was James Watt, initially he didn’t have a Cinematograph licence to operate and was fined, getting the licence a month later.
+The Lee Picture Palace opened on 26th April 1910 on the corner of Bankwell Road, which had been built a few years earlier.
+It ought to have been successful as at that stage there was no local competition – the Imperial Picture Palace at Lee Green and The Globe at Hither Green wouldn’t open until 1913.
+In Lewisham, there was just the Electric Palace, which was replaced by the Prince of Wales in 1922 (1).
+Its owner, operator and presumably builder was James Watt, initially he didn’t have a Cinematograph licence to operate and was fined, getting the licence a month later.
 Watt was a major builder of homes in the Catford area too – there is another post on him which focuses on this, as well as on his family’s history.

 It had a capacity of 552 and there were both stalls and a small circle.

-It could be that both were involved though, as it would have been quite early in Stone’s illustrious career and the same combination was certainly used at what became the ABC in Catford.
+It seems more likely that both were involved though, Ken George suggests that Norfolk and Prior were a local firm of estate agents (2) and the same combination was certainly used at what became the ABC in Catford.

 In 1911 it may have shown British films like A Touch of Nature and A Burglar for One Night, and it would have almost certainly shown some British Pathé News reels such as for the coronation of George V.

 While only educated guesses are possible about the films that played to the audiences at the cinema, there would not have been any Sunday showings – Watt was a devout Baptist would not let his cinemas open on a Sunday.